-Summative ratings for teachers and building-level administrators will be based on student growth as measured by the Student Learning Goal with the weight of 15% for the 2019-2020 school year.
-The Evaluation Cycle Timeline for 2019-2020 is provided to ensure completion of key tasks according to required dates.
-With the Nevada State Board of Education’s approval for CCSD to use an alternate evaluation tool for the 2019-2020 school year, the Evidence Collection Through Observation Cycles document provides information to ensure evidence collection to support observation cycles.
+Summative ratings for teachers and building-level administrators will be based on student growth as measured by the Student Learning Goal with the weight of 15%.
+The Evaluation Cycle Timeline for 2020-2021 is provided to ensure completion of key tasks according to required dates.
+With the Nevada State Board of Education’s approval for CCSD to use an alternate evaluation tool for the 2020-2021 school year, the Evidence Collection Through Observation Cycles document provides information to ensure evidence collection to support observation cycles.

 Evaluations for the following positions have been updated to include student outcome information: Behavior Mentor, Transition Specialist, Special Education Instructional Facilitator, Literacy Specialist, District Program-Based Specialist, and Site-Based Specialist.